 Alan Turing is regarded as one of the 100 most important induviduals of the 20th centyry.
 He is best known as a pioneering computer scientist and cryotologist.
 He was an enormously creative individual.
 He was a mathematician, logician, philosopher, and mathematical biologist.
 In addition he was a top-level and marathon and ultra distance runner.
 He played an important role in the development of computer science, conceiving the concepts of "algorithm" and 'computation' with what is now known as the Turing machine--basically the first model of a general purpose computer.He is widely considered to be the father of theoretical computer science and artificial intelligence.
 In addition to his academic theoretical work, Turing played a criticl role in the Ultra effort--the World War II cracking of the German military's Enigma machines.
 Turing worked for the Government Code and Cypher School (GCCS) at Bletchley Park, Britain's code breaking establishment.
 He devised techniques for breaking German ciphers, including improvements to the Polish bombe method, an electromechanical machine that could detect Enigma settinhgs.
 Turing oversaw the all-imprtant Hut 8, the section responsible for German naval cryptanalysis.
 It was the German Naval Enigma that presented the mot difficult chllenge.
 Turing's pivotal role in cracking Enigma saved countless lives.
 Ultra shortened the war, saving countless lives.
 Cracking the Naval Enigma not only helpe dfeat the NAZIS, but made sure the Anglo-American armies could liberate Western Europe and restrict the Soviet Red Army to Eastern and Central Europe.

-Col Masanobu Tsuji ( 辻 政信 ) was born in 1901 and became extreme xenephobic Army officer in an Army known for its fanatical nationalism.
-During World War II he became an important tactical planner, but was never promoted to be a general officer, in part because even the Japanese military saw him as irrational.
-He was a leading proponent of the gekokujō (leading from below/loyal insubordination).
-This mean that political and military superiors that were not suffiently aggressive should be removed, often asasinated.
-Tsuji aggresive spirit did have one great success.
-He was on the staff of General Tomoyuki Yamashita and developed the succesful plans for defearting the superior British force on Malaya and Singapore (1942).
+Col Masanobu Tsuji ( 辻 政信 ) was born in 1901 and became an extreme xenephobic Army officer.
+He even stood out in an Army known for its fanatical nationalism.
+During World War II he became an important tactical planner.
+He was never promoted to be a general officer, in part because even the Japanese military saw him as irrational.
+He became a leading proponent of gekokujō (leading from below/loyal insubordination).
+This meant that political and military superiors that were not suffiently aggressive should be removed, even asasinated.
+Tsuji's aggresive spirit did have one great success.
+He was on the staff of General Tomoyuki Yamashita and developed the succesful plans for defeating the superior British force on Malaya and Singapore (1942).
 In Sinapore he planned the Sook Ching, the systematic murder of ethnic Chinese.
 He was then transferred to the staff of General Homma in the Philippines.
 Other than than the Malaya campaign, his aggressive tactics led to major failures.
-His first failure was the offensive against the Soviets on the Manchurian-Mongolian border (1939).
-After that he came up with the brilliant udea of launching a war with America.
-After that disaster, argued against furher attacks on the Soviets and supported a new strategy of attacking America and Britain, concluding that they were soft and would not fight a long bloody war.
-His other major failures were Guadalcanal (1942). an unlike the rest of the Pacific War, here the Japanese held the advantage.
-Teo other failures were New Guinea--Kokooda Trail (1942) and Burma (1944-45).
+He supported the Strike North Faction and his first failure had been the offensive against the Soviets on the Manchurian-Mongolian border (1939).
+After that disaster, he understandably argued against furher attacks on the Soviets and came up with the brilliant idea of attacking America.
+He supported the Strike South Faction with a new strategy of going to war with America and Britain, concluding that they were soft and would not fight a long bloody war.
+His other major failures were Guadalcanal (1942).
+And unlike the rest of the Pacific War, here the Japanese held all the advantages.
+Two other failures were New Guinea--Kokooda Trail (1942) and Burma (1944-45).
 Few Japanese soldiers survived these blunders.
-In addition to an aggressive military spirit, Tsuji was deeply unvolved in some of the Japanese atrocities during the War, including the Batan Death March in the Philippines.
+In addition to an aggressive military spirit, Tsuji was deeply involved in some of the Japanese atrocities during the War, including the Bataan Death March in the Philippines.
 He wanted to kill American prisoners and his known to have done exactly this.
 He not only killed some, but ate their body parts which he personally roasted.
 He incoraged other officers to do the same.
 (He was not the only Japanese offcer to do so.)
-After the 1945 Burma dissater he elluded trial as a war criminal by disappearing in Thialand which had been a Japanese ally.
-He resurfaced in Japan and suppoted hyper-nationlistic ideals and the need for remilitarization.
+After the 1945 Burma dissater he elluded trial as a war criminal by wisely refusing to come home to occupied Japan.
+He disappeared in Thialand which had been a Japanese ally.
+He resurfaced in Japan after the war crimes trials.
+He suppoted hyper-nationlistic ideals and the need for remilitarization.
 He was elected to the Diet (1949).
 There is even a statue honoring his war service in Japan.
-He disappeared in Laos (1961).
+He disappeared in Laos amist unknoiwn circumstances (1961).